qweeah/distribution/docs/extensions.md

 ## Extension Interface

-The `Extension` interface is introduced in the `distribution` package.
+The `Extension` interface is introduced in the new `extension` package.
 It defines methods to access the extension's namespace-specific attributes such as the Name, Url defining the extension namespace, and the Description of the namespace.
 It defines route enumeration at the Registry and Repository level.
 It also encases the `ExtendedStorage` interface which defines the methods requires to extend the underlying storage functionality of the registry.

 ```
 type Extension interface {
-	ExtendedStorage
+	storage.ExtendedStorage
 	// GetRepositoryRoutes returns a list of extension routes scoped at a repository level
 	GetRepositoryRoutes() []ExtensionRoute
 	// GetRegistryRoutes returns a list of extension routes scoped at a registry level